froobn/TTSXIV/README.txt

 3. configure config.json in TTSXIV directory with your apikey in encased in quotes
 	ex: "apikey": "thisisasampleapikey",

-4. setup custom voices using populatevoices.py
+4. setup custom voices using populatevoices.py (or using POPULATEVOICES.bat)

 5. in dalamud, install texttotalk from the main addon download screen, set the voice selection to be 'websocket',